jboss-developer/jboss-eap-quickstarts/helloworld-ws/README.md

 ### Run the Remote Client Tests against Openshift

 This quickstart provides tests that can be run remotely.
 By default, these tests are configured to be skipped as the tests require the application to be running remotely.

-_NOTE: The following commands assume you have configured your Maven user settings.
-If you have not, you must include Maven setting arguments on the command line._

 1. Make sure you have deployed the Application to Openshift as described above.
 2. Type the following command to run the test goal with the following profile activated and the URL of the deployed Application.
 Be sure to replaces `YOUR_DOMAIN_NAME` in the URL with your OpenShift account domain name: